PwrSrg/CodeIgniter4-Cart-Module/README.md

 > just the same.

 ## NOTES:
-This fork was created for anyone that wants the ability to update a cart item's name property
+This fork was created for anyone that wants the ability to update a cart item's name property.

 ## Installation:
- - Install via composer `composer install PwrSrg/CodeIgniter4-Cart-Module`
+ - Install via composer `composer require PwrSrg/CodeIgniter4-Cart-Module`
  - Add it to the `$psr4` array in `app/Config/Autoload.php`:
  ```php
 $psr4 = [